Chivatsi/chivatsi/README.md

 # Ali Chivatsi Dennis

-A multidisciplinary visual designer based in Kenya specialized in UI/UX Design, Graphic Design and Front-end web and mobile development
+A multidisciplinary visual designer based in Kenya specialized in UI/UX Design, Graphic Design and Front-end web and mobile development.

 ## Check out some case studies